PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

 ## Repulsive force
-Agents exert an exponentially increasing repulsive force on each other as their proximity decreases.
-Upon collision, not only do the pushing forces intensify further, but a frictional force also arises.
-This frictional force acts perpendicularly to the repulsive force, aligning with the direction of the difference in speed
+Agents exert a repulsive force on each other that grows exponentially as they get closer.
+When agents collide, the pushing force increases further and a frictional force arises in addition.
+The frictional force acts perpendicularly to the repulsive force, in the direction of the velocity difference

 $$ \overrightarrow{F\_i^{\mathrm{rep}}} = \sum_{j} \overrightarrow{f_{ij}}\text{.}$$